NKETIAH53/News-App/README.md

 ## App Features
-Currently, any visitor can:
+Currently,
+ 1. visitors can:
     - View all items uploaded to the page
     - View details of a particular/ preferred news item
     - Create an account

+ 2. registered users can:
-- Add news items
+    - Create news items

 ### To run program:
 1. Clone the repository: